skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 set of stairs to investigate.

 Thu'fir listens carefully at the top of the stairs.
 Nothing.
 They head down.
-Eomer stays behind to guard the entrance.
+Eomier stays behind to guard the entrance.

 > Pat missed the first couple of hours of this session, so aside from
-> dealing with some locked doors, his character (Eomer) remained
+> dealing with some locked doors, his character (Eomier) remained
 > behind.
 This really hurt the group, since a rogue would have made a
 > lot of the challenges they faced much easier.

 ![](images/uc_map1.gif)

 The room is empty aside from the door leading north.
 It is locked.
-Skeeve goes upstairs and gets Eomer so he can unlock the door for them.
+Skeeve goes upstairs and gets Eomier so he can unlock the door for them.

 The keyhole is rusty.
-Eomer attempts to pick it but can not open it.
+Eomier attempts to pick it but can not open it.
 He manages to jam the lock in the attempt.
 Since they can't enter this way unless they force the door, the party decides to try the other entrance.